 Master of Interpreting and Translation Studies

-Upon completion of a Masters in Interpreting and Translation Studies, it is possible to gain NAATI accreditation.
+Upon completion of the Master of Interpreting and Translation Studies, it is possible to gain NAATI accreditation (see below).

 Translation qualifications could also open the door to any language or communication related area like publishing, editing, journalism, technical and other writing, or public relations.